Information about Nicorandil

 Q. How long does it take Nicorandil to start working?

-Nicorandil starts working after about an hour, but full benefits may be seen only after 4 to 5 days.
+Nicorandil starts working after about an hour of taking the medicine, but full benefits may be seen only after 4 to 5 days.

 Q. For how long do I need to continue Nicorandil?

 Continue taking your medicine for as long as your doctor tells you.
 Nicorandil is generally prescribed for a long term.
 You may even need to take it for the rest of your life.